edurange/edurange3/README.md

 This file is in the repo's .gitignore, which means it will not be added to your git commits.

 ### Instructor orientation
-As an instructor, you can create student groups, create 'dummy accounts', and  create scenarios, all from the 'Dashboard' (click the nav link on the left sidebar).
+As admin, you can create student groups, create 'dummy accounts', and  create scenarios, all from the 'Dashboard' (click the nav link on the left sidebar).

 In order to create a Scenario, you must have at least 1 student group that will be assigned to it.
 If you do not already have a student group, create a Student Group on the Dashboard BEFORE you create the Scenario (optionally, create test users to go with it).